jordanruhle/jordanruhle/README.md

 # Hi, I'm Jordan Ruhle 👋

 I'm a Full Stack Software Developer with a passion for Mountain Biking, Rock Climbing and Exercise.
-I have experience in Python, Java, JavaScript and enjoy working on [Types of Projects].
+I have experience in Python, Java, JavaScript and enjoy working on Web development projects.

 ![OrangeHeadShot](https://user-images.githubusercontent.com/50646001/233202044-46e1937b-6abb-4f8d-8eb2-9a4f5c3408db.jpg)